-From its humble beginnings in the early 1970s TLA was originally called Leeds Housing Concern to clearly say what we did.
+From its humble beginnings in the early 1970s, TLA was originally called Leeds Housing Concern (LHC).

 But preventing and solving homelessness is more than just a roof over someone’s head.
-Turning Lives Around supports people marginalised in society to get back on their feet and lead independent lives.
+TLA supports people marginalised in society to get back on their feet and lead independent lives.

-TLA support them through education in both formal and social skills, offering them training for jobs and has even set up its own social enterprise, Clean Start.
-Originally it provided part time employment for a handful of people.
-Today, Clean Start is a profitable business offering full time employment and service in West Yorkshire.
+TLA supports them through education in academic and social skills, offering them training for jobs and has set up its own social enterprise, Clean Start.
+Set up to provide part-time employment for a handful of people.
+Today, Clean Start is a profitable business offering full-time work and service in West Yorkshire.

-Having recently won our first contract outside Leeds, in Wakefield, we are perfectly placed to offer our services around the UK at a time when the social housing sector faces one of its toughest challenges.
+Having won our first contract outside Leeds in 2017, in Wakefield, we are suitably placed to offer our services around the UK at a time when the social housing sector faces one of its toughest challenges.